js-deobfuscate/python-http-server/README.md

    Additionally, if a directory contains a file named `index` (regardless of its extension), the file name can also be omitted.
 For example, `127.0.0.1/path` and `127.0.0.1/path/index.css` are treated the same.

 3. **Logging**:
    By default, server logs are stored in the same directory as `http_file_server.py` under `server.log` and `server_err.log`.
 The server supports delayed flushing to ensure that logs are not lost in case of an unexpected shutdown, while also avoiding performance issues caused by frequent flushes.
+   In addition, the server will archive the headers of each request in `request_headers.log`.

 ## Features